zealnawa/My-Website/README.md

 # My-Website
-This are the codes for my online digital store.
+These are the codes for my online digital store.